- Read More

-Complications of the eyes, kidneys and feet due to diabetes mellitus are dependant upon the long term management of blood glucose (BG) levels.
+Complications of the eyes, kidneys, and feet due to diabetes mellitus are dependent upon the long-term management of blood glucose (BG) levels.
 Poorly controlled BG results in occlusion of the smallest of the blood vessels in the body.
-These small vessels known as the microvasculature supply critical organs including the eyes, kidneys and feet.
+These small vessels known as the microvasculature supply critical organs including the eyes, kidneys, and feet.
 Without adequate blood flow through the microvasculature, these organs soon fail to thrive.

 Many of the complications of DM affect the foot.
 As previously mentioned, the impact of DM on health, and in particular the foot, is significant.
 Subsequently, diabetic foot care is a critical part of overall diabetic care.

 New methods of wound care are always appreciated, but some of the tried and true methods still prevail as the most important methods of wound care.
-Debridement of diabetic foot wounds and counseling in effective footwear is a must.
+Debridement of diabetic foot wounds and counseling on effective footwear is a must.
 As a diabetic, your podiatrist and pedorthist should be an active part of your healthcare team.
-In addition to basic wound care, many adjunctive therapies have become popular over recent years including hyperbaric oxygen, growth factors, bioengineered tissue equivalents and electrical stimulation.
+In addition to basic wound care, many adjunctive therapies have become popular over recent years, including hyperbaric oxygen, growth factors, bioengineered tissue equivalents, and electrical stimulation.